Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/using-ncover-with-msbuild-to-get-reports-and-trends.md

 Follow these instructions to view the trends…

 - Open NCover Explorer
-- Click on “Coverage File” &gt; “Open” and browse to Coverage.xml
+- Click on “Coverage File” > “Open” and browse to Coverage.xml
 - Once you have loaded Coverage.xml, you can load the trend information
 - Click on “Load Trends” and browse to NCover.trend
 - Click on “Trends And Statistics” to view reports